Full of opportunities, from substantive work to clear pathways for progression, the future at this truly global outfit looks Bright.

 Your summer experience will provide you with a realistic preview of what it is like to practice at Norton Rose Fulbright.
 You will do real work for real clients.

-We offer sophisticated work, world-class learning and development and our lawyers are committed to teaching and mentoring.
+We offer sophisticated work and world-class learning and development from lawyers who are committed to teaching and mentoring.

 Social media